 These are the posts I've written about Ultimate Rewards, a program used by several Chase credit cards.
 Points can be transferred to a variety of other loyalty programs.

 Diversification is an important tool when making any kind of investment.
 Frequent flyer miles are a horrible investment because they are almost universally devalued with time, but the description remains accurate.
 Miles and points and acquired today with the hope that they may be used for future travel worth more than their original cost.
-Accumulating miles in more than one program reduces the … [Read more...]
+Accumulating miles in more than one program reduces the risk that you'll suffer … [Read more...]

 This is a basic question, but one asked often enough that it deserves a public answer.
 Hopefully some of you beginners will find it helpful.
 If you’re interested, you can also learn my by coming to hear others and me speak at Frequent Traveler University this December, in Washington, DC.
-Tom wrote in last month asking more about “points,” I.e., the loyalty currencies you can earn other than … [Read more...]
+Tom wrote in last month asking more about “points,” I.e., the loyalty currencies you can earn other than frequent flyer miles. … [Read more...]

 From the desk of the Devil's Advocate...
 This week we finish up our three-part series on the downsides of the major flexible miles currencies -- Chase Ultimate Rewards, American Express Membership Rewards, and Starwood Preferred Guest (SPG) Starpoints.
 The wonderful features of these programs are frequently touted by the Conventional Wisdomers, and with good reason.
-But no loyalty program is … [Read more...]
+But no loyalty program is ever perfect, and … [Read more...]